 Furthermore, the merger with Hunkeler was a much-discussed topic.
 Both trade fair visitors and media representatives wanted to know about the future support options for the Hunkeler portfolio in North America.
 Andy Fetherman: "We reviewed some of the details of our road map to ensure a smooth transition to all end users for Hunkeler technical sales support, spare parts availability, training and technical services going forward."

 This year's PRINTING United Expo provided an excellent platform for customers and interested parties to find out about the latest technologies and trends in the finishing sector.
 "We are looking forward to working the various new opportunities that came out of this event," says Andy Fetherman.

-((Photo))